-Currently Dr. Delany also participates in animal shelter consultations as part of the UC Davis Koret Shelter Medicine team, with a particular emphasis on programs targeted to improve animal outcomes, provide environmental enrichment for shelter animals, explore shelter animal behavior and training, improve shelter data collection and analysis, and maximize operational efficiencies in a limited resource environment.
+Dr. Delany’s focus in KSMP animal shelter consultations and industry speaking is on programs targeted to improve animal outcomes, provide environmental enrichment for shelter animals, explore shelter animal behavior and training, improve shelter data collection and analysis, and maximize operational efficiencies in a limited resource environment.

 When the COVID-19 outbreak made access to timely, accurate information about animal and public safety more important than ever, Dr. Delany compressed several months of planned work into just a few weeks of intense web development to produce sheltermedportal.com, a learning platform and social hub.
 The Shelter Med Portal combines material created by the KSMP team with the best information from animal welfare organizations and academic institutions regarding animal shelter best practices during a pandemic…and after.
 Within six months of its launch the site gained more than one thousand members.
 Dr. Delany is now taking her passion and expertise for sharing information and learnings about maximizing animal shelter success to the next level as the Director of the KSMP Online Learning Program.

 Dr. Delany has a special interest in animal behavior and positive reinforcement training.
 She practices clicker training with all of her animals – including her 4 dogs, 1 cat, 2 Bactrian Camels, 3 miniature donkeys, and 17.2 hand, 1,800 lb Percheron draft horse.
 Dr. Delany is a self-professed computer nerd who loves working with high tech toys, software, apps and other computer related devices.
 You can email her at email@example.com.

 - DVM, UC Davis School of Veterinary Medicine